-School officials will not permit non-custodial parents to visit a child at school or pick him/her up during or after school unless the custodial parent gives written permission.
-This includes a non-custodial parent eating lunch at Franklin Academy with his/her son/daughter.
+Franklin Academy will not permit non-custodial parents to visit a child at school or pick them up during or after school unless the custodial parent gives written permission.
+This includes a non-custodial parents eating lunch at Franklin Academy with their child.